Could India and Pakistan go to war?

 And emotions have boiled over on the Pakistani side, too.

-In New York on Monday, an Indian journalist was reportedly asked to leave a press briefing by the Pakistani foreign secretary.
+Last week, an Indian journalist was reportedly asked to leave a press briefing by the Pakistani foreign secretary.

 "Remove this Indian," were the words an official used in Hindi, according to NDTV, the Indian news channel whose reporter was purportedly forced to walk away.

-Note: This article was originally published on September 22, 2016.
-It has been updated to reflect recent developments.